KannanH2/kaiburr-task-5-text-classification/README.md

 # Description:
        This project is part of the Kaiburr recruitment assessment.
 The goal is to perform text classification using a machine learning model.
 The code loads and preprocesses text data, trains a classification model, and performs predictions on new data.

-# To Run the Project
-Python 3.11.0
-Jupyter Notebook

 # Required Libraries
        pandas
        numpy